Shopify Troubleshooting and Support: A Comprehensive Guide to Resolving 10 Common Issues

 - Test Responsiveness: Use Google's Mobile-Friendly Test tool to evaluate your store.
 Address any flagged issues, such as small text or overlapping buttons.

-- Choose a Responsive Theme: Select a theme from Shopify’s store that prioritizes mobile design, like "Debut" or "Dawn."
+- Choose a Responsive Theme: Select a theme from Shopify's store that prioritizes mobile design, like "Debut" or "Dawn," to ensure compatibility with both Android devices and iOS devices.

-- Simplify Checkout: Streamline the mobile checkout process by reducing form fields and enabling autofill.
+- Simplify Checkout: Streamline the mobile checkout process by reducing form fields and enabling autofill to minimize checkout errors.

 Leveraging Shopify Support Resources